phonowell/genshin-impact-script/doc/en/tactic.md

 ## Raw key

-Since version `0.0.38`, you can call the key on the keyboard by following the key name with `$`, for example `$w` represents pressing the `w` key.
+Since version `0.0.38`, you can call the keys on the keyboard by using `$` followed by the key name, for example, `$w` represents pressing the `w` key.

-Similarly, `$l-button:down, 1000, $l-button:up` means long press the left mouse button.
+Similarly, `$l-button:down, 1000, $l-button:up` represents holding down the left button.